Introduction

 - Use concise, personalized language.

-- Tools like help craft tailored cover letters easily.
+- Tools like Coverletters help craft tailored cover letters easily.